josdejong/mathjs/docs/datatypes/matrices.md

 When parameter `replacement` is provided, the function will replace a subset in the matrix, and if not, a subset of the matrix will be returned.

 A subset can be defined using an `Index`.
-An `Index` contains a range (start, end, step) or a single value for each dimension of a matrix.
+An `Index` contains a single value or a set of values for each dimension of a matrix.
 An `Index` can be created using the function `index`.
 Matrix indexes in math.js are zero-based, like most programming languages including JavaScript itself.
-The lower-bound of a range is included, the upper-bound is excluded.

-Note that mathematical applications like Matlab and Octave work differently, as they use one-based indexes and include the upper-bound of a range.
+Note that mathematical applications like Matlab and Octave work differently, as they use one-based indexes.

 ```js
 // create some matrices